avo-hq/docs.avohq.io/docs/3.0/fields/boolean_group.md

 :::option `options`
-`options` should be a `Hash` where the keys matches the DB keys and the values are the visible labels.
+The `options` attribute should be a `Hash` where the keys match the DB keys and the values are the visible labels.

 #### Default value

-Empty hash.
+Empty `Hash`.

 ```ruby
 {}